fullstack_logo

 What are the benefits of the R&D Tax Incentive?

-From 1 July 2021, the primary benefit for organisations is a tax offset equal to 18% plus the company tax rate.
+From 1 July 2021, the primary benefit for organisations is a tax offset equal to 18% plus the company tax rate (making for 43.5% for most SMEs).
 This applies where an entity has an aggregate turnover of less than $20 million per annum, (unless controlled by tax exempt entities).

 These tax offsets reduce your company’s tax liability dollar for dollar.